-The children have individual personal development records (PDR) which record observations made, 'next step' targets and hold their foundation stage profile.
+The children have individual personal Learning Journey books which record observations made, 'next step' targets.
 Individual next step targets, group and/or class targets are consistently shared with the children and we support them to help them assess their own learning.
 We will also record our observations electronically and this will form part of the record of achievement.
 This data will be used to inform our reports and planning.

-The PDR booklets are shared with the parents at each of our 3 parents' evenings and included in the end of year report.
+The books are shared with the parents at each of our 3 parents' evenings and included in the end of year report.
+Parents can receive and send observations of their child's achievements throughout the year.
+We have introduced parent link to our 2Build a Profile system so that parents can contribute their observations towards their child's record.

 Profiles are updated and moderated every term.
 All staff and where possible parents are involved in setting next step targets and contributing to each child's foundation stage profile.
-We are introducing parent link to our 2Build a Profile system so that parents can contribute their observations towards their child's record.